-However, there is slight issue with the fit: the Norvan SL 2 is super tight, to a level where even putting them on might be uncomfortable to some.
-I love snug, race fit shoes like the next person but the Norvan Sl 2 pushes the envelope really hard with its tightness.
+However, there is a slight issue with the fit: the Norvan SL 2 is super tight, to a level where even putting them on might be uncomfortable.
+I love the snug, race fit shoes like the next person, but the Norvan Sl 2 pushes the envelope really hard with its tightness.

 Is the Arc'Teryx Norvan SL 2 a bad trail running shoe?
 I don't think so.
-I think trail runners with a slender feet will like the shoes a lot, especially those who need lightweight footwear when out and about on the trail.
-I think the Norvan SL 2 would perform better on races as opposed to training, but then again, why else would you wear such light trail shoes if not for racing?
+Trail runners with slender feet will like the shoes a lot, especially those who need lightweight footwear when out and about on the trail.
+I think the Norvan SL 2 would perform better on races instead of training, but then again, why else would you wear such light trail shoes if not for racing?
 Don't be silly.